hosnemubarak/mailwatcher/README.md

 # MailWatcher - Django Email Processing System

-A Django application that processes emails from IMAP servers without deleting them.
-Built on django-mailbox with custom transport classes and automated scheduling.
+A Django application that processes unread emails from IMAP servers without modifying them.
+Built on django-mailbox with a custom transport class and automated scheduling.

 ## Quick Start with Docker